Decathlon/sportplaces-docs/14-contributing.md

 ### Documentation improvements

-Help us improve the documentation [https://github.com/Decathlon/sportplaces-docs](here)
+Help us improve the documentation by submitting a PR on [https://github.com/Decathlon/sportplaces-docs](here)